Light Dependent Resistor LDR- Type, Symbol, Construction, Working

 • The semiconductor material is directly linked with two metal electrodes to allow the current through the LDR.

-• LDR is placed in the protective casing to prevent it from external factors such as dust, moisture, and physical damage.
+• LDR is placed in the protective casing to protect it from external factors such as dust, moisture, and physical damage.

 Working of Light Dependent Resistors (LDR)